 2. With complex trauma - that is, several traumatic experiences over a longer period of time -, we need to understand how trauma has shaped our nervous system.
 This part can take up a longer period of time.
 Especially for complex trauma, there are no quick fixes, and that’s ok.

 3. The third element is the healthy practice of being in time and space, making sound choices that are in integrity with who we are and in respect of the people around us and our greater environment.
-It is the art of dwelling – of being present with reality in the large and in the small.
-And being present ultimately means to be in relationship.
+It is the art of dwelling - of being present with reality in the large and in the small.
+And being present ultimately means to be in relationship with that which surrounds us.

 It is my interest to walk with you on that path.